 - Save permalinks

-Simply put, first, you need to purchase a hosting plan with Bluehost.
-Then you download your whole blog (including theme, plugins, posts, comments, photos, etc.) from GoDaddy to your computer.
-You connect your domain to your new hosting and upload your blog from your computer to Bluehost.
-And then you tell WordPress where to look for your blog from now on and save your permalink structure.
+In layman’s terms, you need to purchase a hosting plan with Bluehost first.
+Then you can download your whole blog (including theme, plugins, posts, comments, photos, etc.) from GoDaddy to your computer, connect your domain to your new hosting account, and upload your blog from your computer to Bluehost.
 Promise it’s super easy!

-This step-by-step tutorial will show you how to change from GoDaddy to Bluehost hosting.
-But the process would be the same if you were to move your WordPress blog between other hosting companies that use a cPanel – say you want to migrate your website’s contents from HostGator to Bluehost, to transfer your blog from GoDaddy to HostGator or to switch hosting from SiteGround to Bluehost.
+This step-by-step tutorial will show you how to change hosting from GoDaddy to Bluehost.
+But the process would be the same if you were to move your WordPress blog between other hosting companies that use a cPanel — say you want to migrate your website’s contents from HostGator to Bluehost, to transfer your blog from GoDaddy to HostGator, or to switch hosting from SiteGround to Bluehost.

-For the purpose of this tutorial, I will assume you purchased both your old hosting and domain with GoDaddy.
+For the purpose of this tutorial, I’ll assume you had purchased both your old hosting and domain with GoDaddy.

 Step 1: Get hosted with Bluehost